Schahrjar/Schahrjar.github.io/_pages/about.md

   - /about.html
 ---

-I am a Molecular Biologist, experienced in genome data analysis.
-I founded [Palindrome](https://palinlab.com/) in Iran, developed two algortihms for exome data analysis, which resolved tens of challenging undiagnosed cases and helped hundreds of families suffring from rare disorders: \
+I am a Molecular Biologist, experienced in human genome data analysis.

+In 2018 I founded [Palindrome](https://palinlab.com/) in Iran.
+It was a fast-paced startup at the begining, in which I developed two state of the art algorithms for exome data analysis.
+Until now Palindrome has resolved tens of challenging undiagnosed cases and helped hundreds of families suffring from rare disorders.
+Here are the two:
-**PalinDepth**: a CNV detection tool from short read exome data, \
+* **PalinDepth**: a CNV detection tool from short read exome data
-**PalinVar**: a point-based scoring system for ACMG-based classification of SNVs and INDELs. \
+* **PalinVar**: a point-based scoring system for ACMG-driven classification of short varinats

-I also developed a tool for haplotype analysis of ROH regions from exome data.
-This is useful for a rare pathogenic variant that is common among distant families, aiming to investigate if such variants are founder or recurrent. \
+By collaborating with other researchers in the field of medical genetics, two of my data analysis tools have helped discoveries in the rare genetic disorders area:
+* **RNUscanner**: a tool for fast screening of RNU genes for any possible short variants from off-target reads.
+After discovery of RNU4-2 gene in neurodevelopmental disorders, there is a growing number of these non-coding RNA genes being reported in human congenital disorders.
+However, such genes are covered in exome sequencings, but there is a chance of off-target reads existing from these short RNU genes.
+[RNUscanner](https://github.com/Schahrjar/RNUscanner) is released on GitHub.
+* **ExHap**: if a rare pathogenic variant is common between two or more unrelated patients, it trigers the idea that these patients might be related going back to hundred years ago; i.e. they may have a common ancestor.
+If it is true, we call this a founder variant, otherwise it is a recurrent variant.
+[ExHap](https://github.com/Schahrjar/ExHap), available on my GitHub, finds if a variant is founder.

 Recently I screened hundreds of exomes for STR expansions in neuromuscular patients with different ethnicities.
 Creating a reference panel of STR loci is my ongoing project.
-I am also working on GWAS on dementia and neurodegenerative diseases.
+I am also doing GWAS on dementia and neurodegenerative diseases.
 ## Selected Publications
 **Unraveling the genetic landscape of undiagnosed cerebellar ataxia in Brazilian patients** \
 *Parkinsonism & Related Disorders; 2024* [*article*](https://www.prd-journal.com/article/S1353-8020(23)01040-4/fulltext)